Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 ● Automated cost calculation for rides based on duration and group size.

-● Instant notifications and invoice delivery post-booking or payment.
+● Instant notifications and invoice delivery post booking or payment.

-● Administrator-side monitoring tools for logs, availability, and approvals.
+● Administrator-side monitoring tools for logs, availability, and request approvals.

 #### Benefits & Limitation